Ajith Kumar: Early life

 Ajith Kumar was born on 1 May 1971 in Secunderabad, present-day Telangana, India.
-His father, P. Subramaniam (died 2023), was from a Tamil Palakkad Iyer family from Kerala and his mother, Mohini, is a Sindhi from Kolkata, West Bengal.
+His father, P. Subramaniam (died 2023), was from a Tamil Palakkad Iyer family from Kerala and his mother, Mohini (died 2026), was a Sindhi from Kolkata, West Bengal.
 Ajith was the middle son out of three brothers, one of his other brothers is Anil Kumar, an IIT Madras graduate-turned-entrepreneur, and the other one is Anup Kumar.

-Ajith dropped out of Asan Memorial Senior Secondary School during his tenth grade, before he had completed his higher secondary schooling.
-Through a family friend who worked with the Enfield company, Ajith was able to get a job as an apprentice and spent six months training to be a mechanic.
-He later quit the role at the insistence of his father, who wanted Ajith to have a white-collar job, and joined another family friend's garment exporting company as an apprentice.
+Kumar dropped out of Asan Memorial Senior Secondary School during his tenth grade, before he had completed his higher secondary schooling.
+Through a family friend who worked with the Enfield company, Kumar was able to get a job as an apprentice and spent six months training to be a mechanic.
+He later quit the role at the insistence of his father, who wanted Kumar to have a white-collar job, and joined another family friend's garment exporting company as an apprentice.
 He eventually progressed to become a business developer and regularly travelled throughout the country on sales assignments, improving his English-speaking skills.
-After resigning from the role, Ajith set up a textiles business distributing fabric alongside three other partners.
-The business venture underperformed prompting Ajith to take up another job in the garments industry.
-During the period, Ajith also began working on modelling assignments alongside his work.
+After resigning from the role, Kumar set up a textiles business distributing fabric alongside three other partners.
+The business venture underperformed prompting Kumar to take up another job in the garments industry.
+During the period, Kumar also began working on modelling assignments alongside his work.
 He was notably scouted by P. C. Sreeram during the making of a commercial for Hercules Cycle and Motor Company, who felt he had the appearance to become an actor.

 Acting career

 1990–1998

-Ajith began his acting career through a one-scene appearance as a school child in En Veedu En Kanavar (1990).
+Kumar began his acting career through a one-scene appearance as a school child in En Veedu En Kanavar (1990).
 Through the recommendation of S. P. Balasubrahmanyam, whose son, S. P. Charan, was a classmate of his, he was cast in his first lead role in the Telugu romantic drama Prema Pusthakam (1993), which remains his only Telugu film to date.
 However, the shoot of the film was stalled soon after production began, following the death of the film's director, Gollapudi Srinivas.
-As a result, his first major theatrical release was the Tamil romantic drama Amaravathi (1993), which Ajith had signed after being recommended to director Selva by Balasubrahmanyam, who had seen parts of Prema Pusthakam prior to its delay.
-As the film went into post-production, Ajith was bed-ridden due to a racing injury while training for an amateur motor race.
+As a result, his first major theatrical release was the Tamil romantic drama Amaravathy (1993), which Kumar had signed after being recommended to director Selvaa by Balasubrahmanyam, who had seen parts of Prema Pusthakam prior to its delay.
+As the film went into post-production, Kumar was bed-ridden due to a racing injury while training for an amateur motor race.
 He underwent three major surgeries resulting in bed rest for one and a half years.
 As a result, his voice in the film was dubbed by actor Vikram.
-Following the injury, Ajith was keen to make up for lost time and signed on to play supporting roles.
+Following the injury, Kumar was keen to make up for lost time and signed on to play supporting roles.
 In the following years, he played character roles in the Arvind Swami-starrer Paasamalargal (1994) and Vijay-starrer Rajavin Parvaiyile (1995).
 He was also seen in the family drama Pavithra (1994), which featured him as an ailing patient shown maternal affection by Radhika's character.